 The assessment will last for five years.
 At the end of five years, property owners can decide to renew it or end it.

-Every property will have a different assessment, based on the services, and how much frontage you have.
+Every property will have a different assessment, based on the services you benefit from, and how much frontage you have.
 Costs vary from about $250 – $2,000, with an average of about $500.
-We know that’s a big range, so please send an email Luisa Krug or Jessica Jackson Seay for a more accurate estimate for your property.
+Your assessment fee is a fixed fee year-to-year.

 Who will run the organization?

-Kendall Whittier Improvement District will be run as a non-profit organization that shares staff with Kendall Whittier Main Street, but has a separate board.
+Kendall Whittier Improvement District, Inc. will be run as a non-profit organization that shares staff with Kendall Whittier Main Street but has a separate board.